internetarchive/iari/README.md

 4) ([TODO](https://github.com/internetarchive/wcdimportbot/issues/471)) **General reference with a template** - reference outside of <ref>.
 E.g. part of further reading- or bibliography section that uses a template
 5) **multiple template reference** - (defined as: contains multiple templates according to mwparserfromhell)

 These two are similar but appear in different contexts.
-Both require a trained machine learning model to recognize what they are refering to.
+Both require a trained machine learning model to recognize what they are referring to.
 1) **General reference without a template** - reference outside of <ref>.
 E.g. part of further reading- or bibliography section.
 2**Plain text reference without a template**: references inside <ref> tags, but without ANY template.